 Lumsdale House’s fantastic location makes it only a few minutes’ drive from the spectacular Peak District National Park and the popular towns of Matlock and Matlock Bath.
 Chatsworth House, and Bakewell with its famous pudding shop, are close by.
 No visit to Lumsdale would be complete without a walk in the adjacent wooded gorge offering outstanding natural beauty, including a stunning waterfall (which can be faintly heard from the house) and an ancient water mill.
 All in all, this property makes a fantastic holiday location to escape to at any time of year.
 Shop, pub and restaurant 500 yards.

 Pillared entrance.
 Spacious reception hall with oak floor.
 Spacious living room with wood-burning stove, exposed feature stone work, tiled floor and French doors to decked terrace, and orangery with flagstone floor.
 Large drawing room with wood-burning stove and oak parquet floor.
 Spacious dining room with ornamental marble fireplace and French doors to garden.
 Large well-equipped farmhouse-style kitchen with gas/electric range (for cooking), beech units, island unit, Belfast sink, beam and oak floor.
 Utility.
 Pantry.
 Study.
 Separate toilet.
 Oak staircase to first floor: Double bedroom with 5ft bed, marble fireplace, sash windows, walk-in wardrobe and en-suite bathroom with claw-foot, roll-top bath, separate shower cubicle and toilet.
 Double bedroom with 5ft bed and en-suite shower room with toilet.
-Two further double bedrooms, one with 5ft bed.
+Two further double bedrooms, one with 5ft bed, one with additional single bed.
 Single bedroom.
 Bathroom with roll-top, claw-foot slipper bath and toilet.

 - Wood-burning stoves - initial fuel inc, thereafter avail locally